 The texture of the tantalum is very hard and the hardness can reach 6-6.5.
-Its melting point is as high as 2996 ° C, only after carbon, tungsten, rhenium and osmium.
+Its melting point is as high as 2996 °C, only after carbon, tungsten, rhenium, and osmium.
 Tantalum is malleable and can be drawn into a thin foil.
 Its coefficient of thermal expansion is very small, and it only expands by 6.6 parts per million per degree Celsius.
-In addition, it has a strong toughness and is superior to copper.
+In addition, it has strong toughness and is superior to copper.

 |Color/Appearance||Gray Blue, Metallic|